arjun-holland/DSA/Hash Table/sp/Hash Table/0- Patterns Explanation.md

             Using hash to know that is the current element exist before in the array or not or is to know the frquency of current element which exist before in the array or not is the relationship with current element exist before in the array or not

+Pattern 2.5 : Hash Concept + Observation:
+              Using Hashing to Know that element exist in same array at index 'k' which is after the index 'I'

 Pattern 3 : Using Hash (unordered_map) To maintain the Global assign Values
             Maintain in the sence reduce or increase the frequency of the element